antonbriganti/maxwell-log/md/reference/01-maxwell-questions.md

 - Would he even believe me that that’s what happened?
 - But if I’m fighting alongside him, what does that make me?
 - What could have ignited this newfound curiosity and quest for answers?
-- Is this a side effect of the Dissociation Process?
+- Is this a side effect of the de-association process?
 - Is it a coping mechanism that Mercury has created to deal with the endless stress of a life lived in combat?

 #### Session 2
 - What did Mercury feel when they went through the drop?
 - Do they even feel pain?
-- Does the existence of reassociation phrases for Mercury imply dissociation phrases for Captain?
+- Does the existence of reassociation phrases for Mercury imply de-association phrases for Captain?
 - Did they learn it from me?
 - That’s solipsistic of me, I know, but what are the chances that when I learned Vuelo’s name, Mercury did as well?
 - Was he doing it to garner sympathy from us, to make us associate the idea of violence against him as horrifying as pain being inflicted against an innocent animal?